kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

   - Each commit to the main branch should result in deployment to the staging environment
   - Each _tagged_ commit results in deployment to the production environment
   - In staging the broadcaster just logs all the messages, it does not forward those to any external service
+  - You may assume that _secrets_ are readily applied outside of the ArgoCD
   - Bonus: use different repositories for the code and configurations

 </exercise>